XD-DENG/Spark-practice/README.md

 ./bin/spark-submit examples/src/main/r/dataframe.R
 ```

 While using `spark-submit`, there are also several options we can specify, including which cluster to use (`--master`) and arbitrary Spark configuration property.
-For details and examples of this, you may refere to *Submitting Applications* (http://spark.apache.org/docs/latest/submitting-applications.html)[2].
+For details and examples of this, you may refere to *Submitting Applications*[2].